Prodigy Tutoring

 Identifying pain points

-To generate the plan, parents had to pay for their child to take a lengthy, stressful, in-person test.
+The centerpiece our competitors was a personalized learning plan for each child, but to generate the plan, parents had to pay for their child to take a lengthy, stressful, in-person test.
 This was a pain point we felt we could capitalize on.

 The Prodigy Difference